3DBAG/CityBuf/readme.md

 - In case of large features (3DBV dataset) the memory consumption of CityBuf is also significantly lower.

 # Ideas for future work
+- Implement a spatial index, could be the same as FlatGeofbuf
+- Implement an Feature ID index
+- See if we can effciently access large CityBuf files over the web using HTTP range requests (same as FlatGeoBuf), probably need to implement spatial index first.
 - Could try to reuse the same strings within a feature, instead of always creating a new string even if the same string occurs many times.
 - Look at support for enum attributes